The 10 Best Suburbs to Live in PERTH: Reviewed and Ranked in 2024

 10. Subiaco (Total Score: 72/100)

 For families, the importance of educational excellence and community spirit cannot be overstated.
 Suburbs like Nedlands and Claremont score high in these aspects, offering not only top-tier schools but also a sense of community through regular events, family-friendly parks, and active local groups.
-These suburbs foster environments where education, safety, and community engagement converge, creating ideal settings for family life.

 Young professionals have a different set of priorities, often valuing a vibrant social scene, career opportunities, and convenient access to city life.
 Suburbs like Mount Lawley and Subiaco, with their bustling streets, plethora of cafes, bars, and restaurants, and proximity to urban centers, are perfect for those who thrive in a dynamic and energetic environment.
-These suburbs offer a lifestyle that balances work and leisure, with ample opportunities for networking, socialising, and cultural engagement.
+On the other end of the spectrum, a bit more affluent, searching for serene, upscale living, suburbs like Dalkeith and Applecross stand out.
+These areas offer such beauty and exclusivity, featuring luxurious homes and elegant natural landscapes.

 Remember, selecting the right suburb is just the first step.
 For those seeking assistance in finding the perfect property that aligns with their preferences and lifestyle, employing the services of a professional residential buyer’s agent can be invaluable.
 They can offer expert guidance, local insights, and tailored support to help you navigate the property market with confidence.